 How we got started:

-Madville Publishing came into being as its director, Kimberly Davis, transitioned away from her work with Texas Review Press, where she was first Assistant to the Director, then maintained operations for two years following founder, Paul Ruffin’s death.
+Madville Publishing came into being as its founding director, Kimberly Davis, transitioned away from her work with Texas Review Press, where she was first Assistant to the Director, then maintained operations for two years Paul Ruffin’s death.
 While at Texas Review Press, Davis formed many rich relationships within the literary community, and Madville Publishing grew out of her desire to continue her work publishing literary poetry, fiction, and nonfiction.

 Madville Publishing is a 501(c)3 nonprofit corporation, registered in the state of Texas.